Luk-kar/DS_salaries_project/scraper/README.md

 ## Running the tests 🧪

-To run tests, write down in the terminal, in the program folder:
+To run tests, write down in the terminal, in the program's folder: <br>
-`python -m unittest`
+`python -m unittest`<br>
-or
-`scripts\run_tests.bat`
+or<br>
+`scripts\run_tests.bat`<br>
-or if selected file:
+or if selected file:<br>
-`python -m unittest -s test -p "test_webdriver.py"` or selected class:
+`python -m unittest -s test -p "test_webdriver.py"`<br>
+or selected class in the file:<br>
-`python -m unittest discover -s test -p "test_webdriver.py" -k TestJobValueGetterFunctions` or selected test:
+`python -m unittest discover -s test -p "test_webdriver.py" -k TestJobValueGetterFunctions`<br>
+or selected test in the class:<br>
 `python -m unittest test.test_webdriver.TestJobValueGetterFunctions.test_add_values`

 ## Wish-list ✨

 1. Optimizing the speed of the script.
-Get rid of the need for all artificial pause scripts.
+Get rid of the need for all artificial `pause` functions.
 2. Making the driver more stealthy.
 3. Refactor the code to more of the paradigm Object Oriented Programming (OOP) approach than Functional Programming (FP).
    It's just easier to maintain in the long term.
 4. Add log errors to a file `errors.log`.
-5. Add not crushing `"headless"` mode for the Chrome driver for daily usage (`debug_mode=false`).
+5. Add not crushing `"headless"` mode for the Chrome driver for production usage (`debug_mode=false`).
+6. Do multiprocessing for many countries, and jobs.
+Keep in mind that it probably has to be done by many different IPs, to avoid bot detection and therefore blockage.
+Also, it helps to speed up scraping by not allowing glassdoor to trim your connection bandwidth down when there are too many requests on your side.

 ## Non-wish-list and troubleshoots, and as intended 🔥